riyanarain/quantitative-ecosystem-map/README.md

 ### Adding New Companies

-Simply edit the `companies.xlsx` file to add or remove companies and re-run the script.
+Edit the `companies.xlsx` file to add or remove companies and re-run the script.
 A sample file with 17 biotech companies is included.

 -----

 ## Technical Details

   - **Multi-Source Scraping**: The script uses a fallback chain (Google → DuckDuckGo → Perplexity) to increase the chances of successful data collection.
-  - **Stealth Browsing**: Randomized user agents, browser fingerprints, and jittered delays are used to avoid detection during web scraping.
   - **Reliability**: Progress is saved in checkpoints every 5 companies, allowing for automatic recovery from interruptions.
 The script includes robust error handling and can degrade gracefully if a component (like the OpenAI API) fails.

 ## Troubleshooting